Russia aims new air strikes at Black Sea coastal targets - NewsBreak

 “The Kherson region and the city of Kherson have been liberated forever,” Kirill Stremousov was quoted as saying by Russian state news agency RIA Novosti.

-The developments came as Ukraine appeared to be preparing a counteroffensive in the south.
+“We never refused to have talks, because everybody knows that any hostilities end at the negotiating table,” Russian foreign minister Sergei Lavrov said on Tuesday during a trip to Uganda.

+He said negotiations have gone no further since a meeting between the two sides in Istanbul at the end of March.

-Russia previously attacked Odesa’s port at the weekend.
-The British military said Tuesday there was no indication that a Ukrainian warship and a stockpile of anti-ship missiles were at the site, as Moscow claimed.
+While Ukrainian officials have spoken of a possible counteroffensive in the south, the British Ministry of Defence (MoD) said on Tuesday there was no indication a Ukrainian warship and a stockpile of anti-ship missiles were at Odesa’s port, as Moscow claimed when it struck the site over the weekend.

-The British Defense Ministry said Russia sees Ukraine’s use of anti-ship missiles as “a key threat” that is limiting its Black Sea Fleet.
+The MoD said Russia sees Ukraine’s use of anti-ship missiles as “a key threat” that is limiting its Black Sea Fleet.

 In the eastern Donetsk region, where the fighting has been focused in recent weeks, the shelling continued along the entire front line, with the largest cities of the region, including Bakhmut, Avdiivka and Toretsk, being targeted by the Russian forces, a statement said.